Edibe Sözen

 Edibe Sözen Yavuz (born Edibe Sözen; 1 January 1961) is an academic of sociology and communications, and politician.

 Early life and academic career

 Born at Sivas to Doğan Sözen and his wife Nevzade on 1 January 1961, she is a great-niece of Nurettin Sözen, a member of the social democratic Republican People's Party (CHP) and former mayor of Istanbul.

 Edibe Sözen graduated from Marmara University, Faculty of Economics and Administrative Sciences, Department of International Relations with a BSc degree in 1982.
-She made her Master's degree and earned a PhD title from the Faculty of Economics at Istanbul University.
-She completed her post-doctoral studies at University of Wisconsin-Madison, USA.
+She made her master's degree and earned a PhD title from the Faculty of Economics at Istanbul University.
+She completed her post-doctoral studies at University of Wisconsin-Madison, US.

 In 1994, she became associate professor of sociology, and was appointed professor of communications in 2000 in Istanbul University.
 She was visiting professor at universities in Utah, Arizona, Chicago, USA and Cologne, Germany.
 She served as vice dean at Istanbul University.

 Sozen published eight books about social life and communications.